| 1.

 |

-Property taxes are a product
+Property taxes are a product of:

 Value of assessment X mill rate.

 Current Value Assessment (CVA) was introduced in 1998.
-The
+The mill rate

-valuations to about 1.26% of 1998 current value assessments.
+about 1.26% of 1998 current value assessments.

 Year Mill Rate